databricks/terraform-provider-databricks/docs/resources/mws_ncc_private_endpoint_rule.md

 -> **Public Preview** This feature is in [Public Preview](https://docs.databricks.com/release-notes/release-types.html) in Azure.

-Allows you to create a [Network Connectivity Config] that can be used as part of a [databricks_mws_workspaces](mws_workspaces.md) resource to create a [Databricks Workspace that leverages serverless network connectivity configs](https://learn.microsoft.com/en-us/azure/databricks/sql/admin/serverless-firewall).
+Allows you to create a private endpoint in a [Network Connectivity Config](mws_network_connectivity_config.md) that can be used to [configure private connectivity from serverless compute](https://learn.microsoft.com/en-us/azure/databricks/security/network/serverless-network-security/serverless-private-link).

 ## Example Usage